-Its imposing construction testifies its importance to the occasional conquerors due to great strategic importance of the fortress.
-St. Anthony, St. Patrick and St Agnes are composing the lower towers, as one could admire the church of the Transfiguration of the Saver, which used to be an Ottoman mosque, during the period of the second Venetian dominance.
+Its imposing construction testifies to its importance to the occasional conquerors due to the great strategic importance of the fortress.
+St. Anthony, St. Patrick and St Agnes are composing the lower towers, as one could admire the church of the Transfiguration of the Savior, which used to be an Ottoman mosque during the second Venetian dominance.